Data-Science-for-Linguists-2023/index-diachronica-analysis/progress_report.md

 3/17: I made a few small improvements to the parsing to address some of the lingering problems I noted in my data parsing script before.
 I added some information about that at the end of the existing data parsing script.

+3/21: I added an entirely new parsing step that pulls out vowel changes and the environments in which those vowel changes occurred.
+This is because I decided on a new area of analysis - seeing how vowel changes are affected by the neighboring consonants.
+This required using some additional libraries for getting information about IPA symbols, etc., as well.
+Information on this parsing is at the end of [data_parsing.ipynb](data_parsing.ipynb).
+I also started some basic analysis in [analysis.ipynb](analysis.ipynb), but haven't gotten very far in the vowel change analysis.

 ## Data sharing scheme

 I am still sharing my data the way I said I would be in the first progress report.